jlguo9/Analyzing-Iowa-Liquor-Sales-Data/src/Q2_RFM_Cluster/Readme.txt

 Monetary is the total amount that the customer has spent across all transactions (during a defined period).
 We select the data of the most recent year as the defined period.

-The second step is to divide the customer list into tiered groups for each of the three dimensions (R, F and M), using Pandas describe.
-Unless using specialized software, it's recommended to divide the customers into four tiers for each dimension, Such that each customer will be assigned to one tier in each dimension:
+The second step is to divide the store list into tiered groups for each of the three dimensions (R, F and M), using Pandas describe.
+Unless using specialized software, it's recommended to divide the store into four tiers for each dimension, Such that each store will be assigned to one tier in each dimension:
 We use 25% 50% 75% points and others to divide different tiers.

 Next, we use the kmeans algorithm to try to classify according to these features, and display them on the graph to observe whether the classification has practical significance.